I have decided to end my campaign for City Council, District 3.

 • Upzone Single-Family Residential Areas: Allow for higher-density housing in areas currently zoned for single-family homes.

-• Invest in Mixed-Income Public Housing: Develop public housing that includes a mix of income levels to ensure long-term affordability and community resilience.
+• Invest in Inclusive Mixed-Income Public Housing: Develop public housing that includes a mix of income levels to ensure long-term affordability and community resilience.

 • Raise Building Height Limits: Increase the maximum height for buildings to allow for more housing units in the same footprint.